minodisk/bigquery-runner/CONTRIBUTING.md

 ### Debug

-Debug it to check its behavior around the VSCode extension:
+Debug it to check its behavior around the VS Code extension:

-1. Run `npm run debug` to build BigQuery Runner and install it into VSCode.
+1. Run `npm run debug` to build BigQuery Runner and install it into VS Code.
-1. Run the command `Developer: Reload Window` in VSCode to activate the newly installed BigQuery Runner.
+1. Run the command `Developer: Reload Window` in VS Code to activate the newly installed BigQuery Runner.
-1. Open a query file and run the command `BigQuery Runner: Run` in VSCode.
+1. Open a query file and run the command `BigQuery Runner: Run` in VS Code.